DoD Recovered Chemical Warfare Material (RCWM) Program

 Mission

-The DoD Recovered Chemical Warfare Materiel (RCWM) Program is executed within the United States by the Secretary of the Army, on behalf of the Office of the Secretary of Defense, to:
+The DoD Recovered Chemical Warfare Materiel (RCWM) Program is executed within the United States by the Secretary of the Army, on behalf of the Office of the Secretary of War, to:

 • Respond to explosive and munitions emergencies involving munitions and certain materials of interest that contain an unknown liquid or a chemical agent fill.

-• Investigate and, as required, conduct munitions responses at chemical warfare materiel (CWM) sites in accordance with the DoD Explosives Safety Board (DDESB)-approved site plan.
+• Investigate and, as required, conduct munition responses at chemical warfare materiel (CWM) sites in accordance with the Department of War (DoW) Explosives Safety Office (DWESO)-approved site plan.

 • Investigate and, as required, conduct range clearance activities on operational ranges where munitions and certain materials of interest that contain an unknown liquid or a chemical agent fill are encountered.